UK inflation rate drops to 6.8% as energy costs ease

 When the rate of inflation falls, it does not mean that prices are coming down, but that they are rising less quickly.

-Matthew Corder, deputy director of prices at the Office for National Statistics (ONS), said it dropped due to falling energy prices last month.
+Matthew Corder, deputy director of prices at the Office for National Statistics (ONS), said it dropped due to falling gas and electricity prices last month when a change to the energy price cap, which limits how much suppliers can charge households for what they use, came into force.

-He added that although food prices remained "high", costs for items such as milk, bread and cereal had eased.
+He added the cost for some food items, such as milk bread and cereal had eased, but that food prices are still nearly 15% higher than one year ago.

+But the ONS said "core inflation", a figure which strips out the price of energy, food, alcohol and tobacco, remained unchanged in July at 6.9%.

 Chancellor Jeremy Hunt said July's figures on the cost of living showed the action the government had taken "is working".

-But he warned "while price rises are slowing, we're not at the finish line", reiterating the government's plan to halve inflation by the end of this year.
+But he warned "while price rises are slowing, we're not at the finish line", reiterating the government's plan to halve inflationby the end of this year.

+But Shadow Chancellor Rachel Reeves said inflation in Britain remained "higher than many other major economies".

+"After 13 years of economic chaos and incompetence under the Conservatives, working people are worse off - with higher energy bills and prices in the shops," she said.